 Key stage 3

-Personal development is delivered to all students as part of the core curriculum.
-The subject aims to teach the students the broader life skills through a curriculum encompassing citizenship, financial education, relationships and sex education, PSHE and careers.
-The taught content is supplemented with a range of employer engagement activities and the work experience programme as well as activities across the curriculum.
+Futures (personal development) is delivered to all students as part of the core curriculum.
+The subject aims to teach students broader life skills through a curriculum encompassing citizenship, financial education, relationships and sex education, personal, social, health and economic (PSHE) and careers.

 We aim to:

-• to enable students to make thoughtful and appropriate decisions
+• enable students to make thoughtful and appropriate decisions

 • play a full role in our democratic society by being knowledgeable about their role as a citizen

-• to manage risk and keep themselves safe form harm in a variety of situations.
+• manage risk and inform students how to keep themselves safe from harm in a variety of situations

-• to manage money and be aware of their own attitudes towards money
+• support students to manage money and be aware of their own attitudes towards money

-• to be able to form and articulate their opinions and views on a wide range of topical issues.
+• develop students’ ability to articulate their opinions and views on a wide range of topical issues, respectfully

 Key stage 4

-As part of this work, students are also guided in building a personal record of achievement (RoA) document, which can then be used at college or job interviews.
+As part of this programme, students are also guided in building a personal record of achievement (RoA) document, which can then be used to support further education and/or or job interviews.

 Email: rholder@holgate-ac.org.uk